 On August 1, 2011, we entered into an agreement to lease 3,126 chassis for a period of 10 years.
 We are accounting for this lease as a capital lease.
 Interest on this capital lease obligation is based on interest rates that approximate currently available interest rates; therefore, indebtedness under this capital lease obligation approximates fair value.

-We paid interest of \$0.3 million in 2011 related to this capital lease.
+We paid interest of \$1.0 million and \$0.3 million in 2012 and 2011, respectively, related to this capital lease.

 NOTE 12.
 Leases, User Charges and Commitments